radiantlogic-v8/documentation-new/documentation/connector-properties-guide/overview.md

 1. Connect to RadiantOne with an administrator that has permissions to modify entries in `cn=registry` and browse to the configuration for your capture connector: `cn=cursor,{PIPELINE_ID},cn=registry`
 1. Edit the cursor attribute and enter the value to indicate the point from which the connector should capture changes from.
 An example for a database changelog connector is shown below.
     ![Example of Database Changelog Connector Cursor Settings](media/image3.png)
-1. Resume the pipeline which redeploys/starts the connector.
-You can do this from the Main Control Panel > Global Sync tab, or using the vdsconfig command line utility, `change-pipeline-state` command.
+2. Resume the pipeline which redeploys/starts the connector.
+You can do this from the Main Control Panel > Global Sync tab.

 ## Message size